Wireless for Machine Learning: Review of radio resource management for federated learning

-\subsubsection{Empirical Classification Error}
+\subsection{Empirical classification error}

-Even though the ultimate goal of these \ac{RRM} algorithms is to reach the highest possible classification accuracy under communication constraints, none of the protocols maximize the accuracy directly.
+Although the ultimate goal of these \ac{RRM} algorithms is to reach the highest possible classification accuracy under communication constraints, none of the protocols maximize the accuracy directly.
 There still exists a gap in \ac{ML} theory, which is a closed-form expression for the relationship between the number of training samples and the classification accuracy.
 In this survey, we have seen multiple examples of getting around this gap by using other metrics as proxies for classification accuracy.
-In~\cite{wang2019machine} instead, the use of an empirical function is proposed to model how the accuracy depends on the sample size.
+In~\cite{wang2020machine} instead, the use of an empirical function is proposed to model how the accuracy depends on the sample size.
 The empirical function of the classification error $\Theta(N)$ with respect to the number of training samples $N$ is designed to satisfy three properties: \begin{itemize} \item The classification error is a percentage that must lie within $0 \leq \Theta(N) \leq 1$; \item More data provides more information, and thus $\Theta(N)$ should be a monotonically decreasing function of $N$; \item As $N$ increases, the magnitude of the derivative $\partial \Theta(N)/(\partial N)$ should gradually decrease and eventually go to zero, since infinitely increasing the sample size should not improve the classification error. \end{itemize} Based on these properties, the function $\Theta(N) = a \cdot N^{-b}$ is chosen, where $a$ and $b$ are tuning parameters.
 The function is then trained with a limited number of training samples, the classification accuracy is tested, and this data point is used to fit the tuning parameters.
 By repeating this process, samples on classification accuracy are gathered, and the parameters are found via nonlinear least-squares fitting.
 After fitting, the function is used as the objective for an optimization problem to find an \ac{RRM} scheme.
+In a numerical study, the resulting \ac{RRM} scheme is compared to the classic max-min fairness and sum-rate maximization protocols.
+When training a classifier for the MNIST dataset, the proposed scheme outperformed both baselines by a classification accuracy of about 1-2\%.
+If the same classification accuracy is targeted, the proposed scheme saves at least 30\% transmission time compared to both baselines.